gammu/gammu/docs/manual/gammu/index.rst

 .. option:: copybitmap inputfile [outputfile [OPERATOR|PICTURE|STARTUP|CALLER]]

-    Allow to convert logos files to another.
+    Allow one to convert logos files to another.
 When give ONLY inputfile, output will be written to stdout using ASCII art.
 When give output file and format, in some file formats (like NLM) will be set indicator informing about logo type to given.